elastos/Elastos.Wiki/docs/1.start/introduction.md

 title: What is Elastos?
 ---

-Elastos is the first open source Internet Operating System with a decentralized peer-to-peer economic infrastructure powered by blockchain.
-It can be used to authenticate digital rights, transfer contracts, turn digital information into assets and will serve as a new smarter and safer World Wide Web.
+Elastos is a decentralized peer-to-peer economic infrastructure powered by blockchain.
+It can be used to authenticate digital rights, transfer contracts, turn digital information into assets and will serve as a new smarter and safer web.
 It was founded in 2017 by Rong Chen and has built the necessary architecture to help power the future of Web3.

-As a community we aim to create the most comprehensive and open Web3 ecosystem for decentralized applications and users.
-The Elastos design philosophy is modular in nature and includes components (blockchain, identity, storage, and communication) that when combined enable developers to build truly unstoppable peer-to-peer applications.
+The Elastos design philosophy is modular in nature and includes components (blockchain, identity, storage, and communication) that when combined enable developers to build truly unstoppable applications.

-Our platform strives to enhance the scalability and flexbility that other networks often lack, optimized for the performance of dApps and other applications deployed on our multichain architecture that leverages Bitcoin’s hashpower and DPoS (Delegated Proof of Stake) consensus to secure the network.
+Our platform strives to enhance the scalability and flexbility that other networks often lack, optimized for the performance of dApps deployed on our multichain architecture.

 <iframe
   width="560"